What is Cork 300?

 General Handicap classes

 Competitors will sail on a variety of course types over 5 days, with races being dual-scored under both IRC and ECHO handicap systems.
 Multiple races per day may be sailed.
+Racing on the Monday, Tuesday, Thursday, and Friday will comprise the ICRA National Championship 2020.

 Competitors will sail a single longer race per day, featuring longer legs and offshore marks.
 Races will be dual-scored under both IRC and ECHO handicap systems.